 Leaves: There are basal leaves and stem leaves.
-The basal are 2 or 3 times divided and on long stalks.
+The basal overall are triangular shaped, 2 or 3 times divided and on long stalks.
 The divisions are each stalked and the leaflets are lance-shaped with teeth.
-Upper stem leaves are 3-parted (sometimes 5), shorter stalked, with the leaflets evenly toothed.
+Upper stem leaves are 3-parted (sometimes 5), shorter stalked, with the lance-shaped leaflets evenly toothed.
 Leaf stalks have small wings.

 The inflorescence is a compound umbel rising on a long stalk above the leaves.
 The umbel is composed of 10 to 18 somewhat flat-topped umbellets that are small corymbs, that is, each having a number of unevenly stalked flowers such as to make the umbellet look flat-topped.
-The center flower is without a stalk.
+The center flower of each umbellet is on the shortest stalk.

 Flowers: Each flower is only 1/8 inch wide with the 5 yellow petals curving inward.
 The calyx is very small.
 There are 5 stamens with yellow anthers which alternate with the petals and a pistil to complete the bisexual flower.

 Seed: Fertile flowers produce a dry brown oblong, somewhat flattened ridged seed that splits into 2 parts.
 Plants can be propagated by seed after 60 to 90 days of moist cold stratification with high germination rates.
 Un-stratified seed can be fall planted but with less success.
 Planting seed in the fall and letting winter do the work is much easier.

 Habitat: Golden Alexanders naturalize in open woodlands, sunny meadows and even wet areas, but full sun preferred.
 They are very attractive to butterflies.
 Roots are fibrous with a tap root.
 The plant has few pests but will spread readily by self-sowing so allow room or be vigilant.
-Plants are very agressive against other smaller plants.
+Plants are very aggressive against other smaller plants.